rhlee12/RNRCS/README.md

  - Reservoir Level

 ## What Data Can I Get With RNRCS?
-Currently, the package can only pull data from the SCAN, SNOTEL and SNOLITE networks, and the metadata from all networks within the AWDB.
-Fortunately, the SCAN and SNOTEL networks measure all of the above variables except for streamflow and reservoir level.
-Support for pulling data on those elements is coming in future versions of the package.
+Currently, the package pulls data from the BOR, SCAN, SNOTEL and SNOLITE networks, and the metadata from all networks within the AWDB.
+Data from SCAN and SNOTEL/SNOLITE networks are fetched with the `grabNRCS.data` function.

+Additionally, States Bureau of Reclamation reservoir data can be fetched with the `grabBOR.data` function.
+Data are returned for elements like water level and storage in the reservoir.

+With package version 0.2.0, a wind rose for data from SCAN sites can be generated, using `plotSCAN.windrose`.
+Only the site ID of a SCAN site and the start/end dates need to be input.

 ## What Else is Coming in RNRCS?
 In addition to support for pulling hydrologic data, we plan to implement some simple tools for visualizing the returned data.
 These tools will include:
 - A hydrograph plotting function, for a given site and water year
-- Wind rose plotting
 - Graphical profiles of soil temperature and moisture
 - Station comparison tools, for validating data
 - Pulling Soil Survey data from NCSS